duongnghiephuy/community/README.md

 In light of the problem, I started sharing grocery in bulk with some friends living close.
 It went well but coordinating in Facebook might not the best way.
 I also want to start sharing with people in the same buildings whom I am not close with yet.
 That's why I have the idea for this project.
 I hope to find some ways to make this process of sharing smoother.
+Even though, I know what I make probably is not gonna be used by anyone :joy:.

 ## Thought process and choices